-Because the 7 series and UltraScale device clocking architectures differ, review the Clocking Guidelines in Chapter 3 to learn the best practice for each architecture, and verify that your design complies.
+Because the 7 series and UltraScale device clocking architectures differ, be sure to follow the clocking guidelines for your targeted architecture and verify that your design complies.

-TIP: Given the flexibility of the UltraScale device clocking architecture, the report_methodology command contains checks to aid you in creating an optimal clocking topology.
+TIP: Given the flexibility of the UltraScale device clocking architecture, the $report_methodology$ command contains checks to aid you in creating an optimal clocking topology.